gianlisi/gimbaledCamera/README.md

 ./main < data.dat

 where data.dat is a text file containing, on each line, the name, latitude and longitude coordinates of each vessel.
-The first vessel is the drone taking pictures.
+The first vessel is the one taking pictures.
 The following lines are taken from test1.dat

      Rhinheart 37.760132 -122.3264815